AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

     - **Editor files display configuration**: Select the default way to view the files in the Editor.
 You can view the list of files by the titles or the file names from the various panels in the Author view.
 By default, the files are displayed by title in the Editor.

-    - **Always locate files in the repository**: Select this option to show the location of a file in the repository while editing it in the Editor.
+    - **Always locate files in the explorer**: Select this option to show the location of a file in the repository while editing it in the Editor.

+  >[!NOTE]
+  >
+  >From 2025.11.0 release, the setting **Always locate files in the repository** is renamed to **Always locate files in the explorer**.
+For On-Premise setup, it continues to be available as Always locate files in the repository till 5.1 release of Experience Manager Guides.